ShinkiYuri/plugin.E-Hentai/README.md

 You can log in in two ways (it works without logging in):

-1.Manually add a header named `Cookie` in the Rulia plugin settings and fill in the Cookie.
+ - Manually add a header named `Cookie` in the Rulia plugin settings and fill in the Cookie.
-2.Use the web popup to log in, fill in `https://e-hentai.org` as the URL, and log in successfully.
+ - Use the web popup to log in, fill in `https://e-hentai.org` as the URL, and log in successfully.

 ## Thanks